 After attending the opening of Mel Frank’s, “When We Were Criminals,” I was eager to learn more.
 The exhibition is at M+B Photo in Los Angeles and it captures the life and times of cultivators and the development of cannabis across decades, throughout the United States.

-Mel Frank is the pen name of James Goodman, the botanist, photographer, and author renowned for his genetic work with cannabis.
+Mel Frank is the pen name of James Goodwin, the botanist, photographer, and author renowned for his genetic work with cannabis.
 I had the opportunity to interview the marijuana legend and inquire about his journey, his pseudonym, and his outlook of cannabis.

 [This interview was edited for length and clarity]